DeisData/deisdata.github.io/r/data-wrangling/index.md

     ## 11 Gentoo  Biscoe              NA            NA                  NA          NA
     ## # … with 2 more variables: sex <chr>, year <dbl>

-We can also return only samples that don't contain missing data by `!`, which means "not".
+We can also only return samples without missing data using `!`, which means "not", before `is.na()`.

 ``` r
 filter(penguins, !is.na(sex))